 Can bronchiolitis be prevented?

 RSV infection, commonly responsible for bronchiolitis, causes many coughs and colds in adults and children.
 It is impossible to avoid it totally.
 It may be sensible to keep young babies away from people with coughs and colds.
 However, this is often not possible.
-There is a vaccine available but it is only administered to babies and children with severe chest or heart conditions or problems with their immune system.

-Breast-feeding and not smoking may be protective
+Breastfeeding and not smoking may be protective

-Babies with bronchiolitis who have been breast-fed and those who live in a smoke-free home, tend to get a less severe bout of the illness.
-This is compared to non-breast-fed babies and those who live with smokers.
+Babies with bronchiolitis who have been breastfed and those who live in a smoke-free home, tend to get a less severe bout of the illness.
+This is compared to non-breastfed babies and those who live with smokers.
 This is because 'passive smoking' by a baby affects the lining of the airways, causing less resistance to infection.
-Also, breast-fed babies receive antibodies that are transferred from their mother which may be protective.
+Also, breastfed babies receive antibodies that are transferred from their mother which may be protective.